Patent prosecution: Abandonment

+Patent abandonment refers to the process by which an applicant voluntarily or involuntarily discontinues the pursuit of a patent application.

 Generally, an applicant is free to abandon his or her patent application at any time, and in many jurisdictions may "disclaim" his or her patent even after the patent is issued.
 Such abandonment may occur during the prosecution process, such as when the applicant is unable to convince the patent office to withdraw a rejection of his or her patent application.
 Further, abandonment is often held to have occurred if the applicant fails to respond within a certain time period to an office action issued by the patent office, or if the applicant specifically expresses his or her intention to abandon the application.

 The rate at which patent applications are abandoned can vary significantly from one technology to another.
 In the US, patent applications in the field of electrical connectors, for example, are abandoned at a low rate of only one abandonment for every 18 office actions (e.g. rejections).
 Business method patent applications, however, are abandoned at a much higher rate of one abandonment for every 5 office actions.

+In some jurisdictions, applicants are required to pay annual maintenance fees (also known as renewal fees) while the patent application is still pending.
+This can significantly impact an applicant's decision to continue with the prosecution.
+Before paying these fees, applicants often reassess the commercial viability of their invention and may decide to abandon the application if the technology is no longer deemed valuable or promising.

 Following abandonment, in most jurisdictions, an applicant is usually barred from later seeking patent protection for the same subject matter which was earlier abandoned by the applicant.
+In some jurisdictions, applicants may be able to revive an abandoned application within a certain time frame or under specific conditions, such as unintentional abandonment.

 Post-grant prosecution

 Opposition

+Post-grant opposition occurs after a patent has been granted, providing a window during which third parties can contest the validity of the patent.
+This procedure allows challengers to present arguments and evidence to the patent office, aiming to revoke or amend the granted patent if it is found to lack novelty, inventive step, or does not comply with other patentability criteria.
+Post-grant opposition serves as an efficient and cost-effective alternative to litigation for disputing a patent's validity.
+It helps maintain the integrity of the patent system by ensuring that only patents meeting all legal standards remain in force, thereby balancing the rights of patent holders with the interests of the public and competitors.